 There’s a general rule about kitchen appliances.
 If they have any kind of LED display or digital clock will use power even when not in use.

 If you can see these displays even when appliances are off, their electricity can add up over time and contribute to your electricity bill at the end of the month.
 Some culprits include coffee makers and fancy dishwashers.
+Although some appliances are harder to unplug than others.

 Phone And Laptop Chargers